sgreg/cookoo-clock/README.md

 [cookoo-clock/firmware/]$  make program
 ```

+### Don't Forget The Fuses

-If you flash the firmware for the very first time, make sure you also burn the ATtiny85's fuses:
+If you flash the firmware for the very first time, make sure you also burn the ATtiny85's fuses so the clock source is set up properly:

 ```
 [cookoo-clock/firmware/]$  make fuses